thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 We have one unbound type variable, and our function takes that type variable and returns it.
 Anyone that wants to call our function will have to provide us a type for our type variable, and only then will we know the type of our function.

 ## Conclusion
-Now that we've put all our pieces in place we can pretty succinctly glue them together to perform type inference in our culminating `type_infer` function:
+Now that we've put all our pieces in place we can pretty succinctly glue them together to perform type inference in our coalescing `type_infer` function:
 ```rs
 fn type_infer(ast: Ast<Var>) -> Result<(Ast<TypedVar>, TypeScheme), TypeError> {
   let mut ctx = TypeInference {